baumlab/open-science-project/ideas.md

 Cons - VERY reliant on inference.
 No association between spill and catch might be misleading because we can't measure catch very well.

+### 5. Ideas from group meeting in Victoria on Tues (6-Dec-2016)

+* Soil microbiome data and forests worldwide
+* Oil spills and coastal ecosystems
+* Fisheries/conservation during war in particular places
+* using data from [NCEAS list] (https://www.nceas.ucsb.edu/scicomp/data)
+* AIS data as described above